Reuven & Janet Ross

 We are always in need of loving individuals who would like to serve on our senior adult ministry team.
 Contact Janet Ross for more information.

-When one of our Senior Adults is ill, has had surgery, or has passed away, the Adult Bible Fellowships (ABFs) and Connection Groups (CGs) usually provide meals for them.
+When one of our Senior Adults is ill, has had surgery, or has passed away, the Adult Bible Fellowships (ABFs) and Connection Groups (CGs) usually provide meals.
 If the person was not in an ABF or CG, then the request for food goes to the Meal Ministry Team for a meal train or a meal following a funeral.
-Wanda Foster oversees this ministry.
-If you would like to cook or bake for those in need, contact Wanda.
+If you would like to cook or bake for those in need, contact Janet Ross.

 Kathy Hunter oversees our Helps Ministry Team and has a list of people who are willing to drive those needing a ride to the doctor, rehab, or stores.
 She also has people who are willing to do repair work or yard work.
-If you need help or are willing to offer your services to those in need, you can email .
+If you need help or are willing to offer your services to those in need, you can email Kathy ( )

 Our Life-Givers team offers encouragement, hope, and joy to shut-ins and those in hospitals, rehabs, and healthcare facilities.
 Many of these precious people are lonely, depressed, and in physical pain; we pray our visits will lift their spirits and express God’s love to them.
 Not only do we interact with the residents and patients we intend to see, we also reach out to the staff, aides, nurses, and other residents.
 We are representing Jesus Christ, so we want to touch as many as we can with His love.
 In Matthew 25:40, Jesus said, “Whatever you do to the least of my brethren, you do to Me.”

-Sometimes we sing hymns or songs to and with them or play their favorite music for them.
+Sometimes we sing to and with them or play music for them.
 We also take Christian magazines and devotionals with us.
 Sometimes we take cookies or snacks, flowers, or cards.